buildkite/docs/pages/pipelines/conditionals.md

 ```
 {: codeblock-file="pipeline.yml"}

+>📘 Evaluating conditionals based on build state
+> Conditional expressions on build state will be available only at pipeline level and should not be used at step level.

 ## Conditionals and the broken state

 Jobs become `broken` when their configuration prevents them from running.
 This might be because their [branch configuration](/docs/pipelines/branch-configuration) doesn't match the build's branch, or because a conditional returned `false`.
 This is distinct from `skipped` jobs, which might happen if a newer build is started and build skipping is enabled.
 A rough explanation is that jobs break because of something _inside_ the build and are skipped by something _outside_ the build.